 - Aim for a straight, confident and relaxed posture.

 - Don't distract your customer with personal fidgeting and adjustments or by handling stock while you're talking to them.

-- Dress to impress—take care over your choice of dress, and tailor your wardrobe and make-up, to appeal to your customer base.
+- Dress to impress—take care with your choice of clothing, and tailor your wardrobe and appearance to appeal to your customer base.

 - Dress for the situation.
 Are you serving in a café, a retail shop, or presenting at a formal business meeting?